visualia/visualia/docs/components/v-animate.md

 # v-animate

-Component that changes numeric value over time.
+`<v-animate />` is a component that changes numeric value over time.

 #### Props